 The Scottish Government is taking forward a comprehensive infrastructure investment programme which includes record investment in improving road and rail infrastructure across the Scotland which is creating jobs, helping businesses and supporting sustainable economic growth across Scotland.

-The Infrastructure Investment Unit (IIU) is part of the Scottish Government's Financial Strategy Directorate and co-ordinates analysis and advice to Ministers on public sector infrastructure investment.
+The Infrastructure & Investment Division (I&I) is part of the Scottish Government's Directorate for Budget & Sustainability and co-ordinates analysis and advice to Ministers on public sector infrastructure investment.

-In carrying out its role, the IIU works closely with other Scottish Government Directorates, particularly those with major capital expenditure responsibilities, and with other public bodies as well as the Scottish Futures Trust.
+In carrying out its role, the I&I works closely with other Scottish Government Directorates, particularly those with major capital expenditure responsibilities, and with other public bodies as well as the Scottish Futures Trust.